ethercards/ec-site-traits/_traits/105-redeemable.md

 ![icon](/assets/images/trait-icons/{{page.image}})

 This trait will be redeemable for a physical item in the real world.
-Plans are still underway, but so far what we know is that it will be something special.
+Plans are still underway, but there are plenty of exciting items that could be assigned to your Trait.

 <small>*Terms and conditions apply.</small>